 Partners Provide Feedback and Someone to Work Alongside You

-This is probably the most beneficial part of having a business partner, they are there to help work side-by-side with you and to provide feedback.
+This is probably the most beneficial part of having a partner, they are there to help work side-by-side with you and to provide feedback.
 Being able to bounce ideas, strategies, and new opportunities with another person can shoot your business into new territory and help it stand out from the competition.

-A big plus to having a business partner is that they usually bring another cash source into the business to help it grow.
+A big plus to having a partner is that they usually bring another cash source into the company to help it grow.
 Most ventures have partners at either equal shares or varying shares, depending when you bought into the company.
 Some will also decide to make employees partners later down the road.
 You can also have a silent partner who puts in the money but doesn’t want to be involved in the day-to-day operations.
-Having a partner bring in capital can help reduce the financial risks of a new business.
+Having a partner bring in capital can help reduce the financial risks of a new company.

 A Different Skill Set

-It’s important to find a business partner that makes up in skills what you lack, or is bringing in a new skill set that will help the business grow.
+It’s important to find a partner that makes up in skills what you lack, or is bringing in a new skill set that will help the business grow.
 This is when partnerships tend to work very well, if both partners can bring different skills to the table to benefit the business.

 Cons of Having a Business Partner